PLATOONProject/Metadata-Registry/README.md

 # Metadata Registry

 This is an implementation of an International Data Spaces (IDS) Metadata Broker extended to handle metadata of a Data App, which is a registry for IDS Connector self-description documents and Metadata of the Data App.
-It is currently under development and intends to act as a central metadata registry for members of Platoon project.
+It is currently under development and intends to act as a central Metadata Registry for members of Platoon project.

-The Open-source Data Broker has been funded by the PLATOON H2020 project funded by the EU commission..
+The Open-source Metadata Registry has been funded by the PLATOON H2020 project funded by the EU commission..

 ## 1. Purpose